 In its full glory, Tangerine Falls is magnificent.
 The silky waters slide down a steep face of pink and brown sandstone.
 As if that weren’t enough, the waterfall also offers a great view down the canyon toward the Pacific.
 Relax and enjoy Tangerine Falls, or more formally, West Fork Cold Springs Falls, before returning the way your came.

-To get to the trailhead: Take exit 94A off the 101 Freeway on Olive Mill Road in Montecito and drive toward the mountains.
+To get to the trailhead: Take exit 94A off Highway 101 on Olive Mill Road in Montecito and drive toward the mountains.
 Continue up Olive Mill Road as it turns into Hot Springs Road.
 Two miles from the freeway, turn left on Mountain Drive.
 Drive 1 mile to a point where Cold Springs Creek flows over the road.
 Park here and find the wooden sign marking the start of Cold Springs Trail (on the right side of the road, just before the creek).

 Trailhead address: East Mountain Drive, Montecito, CA 93108